 In its purest form, a mission statement defines why your business exists.
 It crystallises your long-term goals, lays out your market commitments and outlines the key pillars of your company culture.

 A conventional mission statement should signal your corporate purpose to everyone the business is likely to affect, be it your customers, employees, shareholders, suppliers or the community at large.
 At the same time, it should at least illustrate every relevant aspect of your company’s operations.
 This includes the nature and quality of your product(s), the type of technology you use, your potential for disruption and growth and the overall market position.
 Oh, and it should also be no more than 1-2 short paragraphs long.

 What is NOT a mission statement

 There are plenty of myths about what a sensible mission statement looks like.
-While each of the following documents are essential in their own right, neither can act as a surrogate for a standalone mission statement.
+While each of the following documents is essential in their own right, neither can act as a surrogate for a standalone mission statement.

 To that end, a mission statement is NOT the same as:

 While the two often get needlessly clumped together, a typical vision statement focuses on the company’s future, highlighting what it strives to become and accomplish.
 A mission statement, on the other hand, is firmly set in the present day and explains why the company exists in the first place.